Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Conclusions

 \section{Conclusions}

-In this work we investigated the -- much neglected -- task of predicting heart rate from IMU sensor data.
-We started from the premise that, depending on their physical conditioning, different people will display different heart rates when performing the same exercises.
-We proposed a neural architecture dubbed Physical Conditioning Embedding LSTM (PCE-LSTM) that employs a convolutional network to extract vectors which carry information about the relationship between sensor measurements and the heart rate for a specific individual, thus representing his/her physical conditioning.
-These vectors are used as the initial state vectors for a LSTM network that outputs heart rate predictions from sensor data.
-We evaluate the prediction accuracy of PCE-LSTM w.r.t.\ the mean absolute error and root mean square error using sensor data from public datasets (PAMAP2, PPG-DaLiA, WESAD).
-Moreover, we compare PCE-LSTM with two baselines: one model proposed for this task (FFNN) and one minimally-adapted state-of-the-art model (DeepConvLSTM) originally proposed for the closely related task known as Human Activity Recognition.
+We investigated the much neglected task of predicting HR from IMU sensor data.
+We started from the premise that, depending on their physical conditioning, different people will display different HR levels when performing the same exercises.
+We proposed a neural architecture dubbed Physical Conditioning Embedding LSTM (PCE-LSTM) that employs a convolutional network to extract vectors which carry information about the relationship between sensor measurements and the HR for a specific individual, thus representing his/her physical conditioning.
+These vectors are used as the initial state vectors for a LSTM network that outputs HR predictions from sensor data.
+We evaluate the prediction accuracy of PCE-LSTM w.r.t.\ MAE and RMSE using public datasets (PAMAP2, PPG-DaLiA, WESAD).
+Moreover, we compare PCE-LSTM with 2 baselines: one model proposed for this task (FFNN) and one minimally-adapted state-of-the-art model (DeepConvLSTM) originally proposed for the closely related task known as Human Activity Recognition.

-PCE-LSTM yields over 10\% lower mean absolute error in the IMU-based heart rate estimation task and 30\% lower mean absolute error in PPG-based heart rate regression.
+PCE-LSTM yields over 10\% (resp.\ 30\%) lower MAE in the IMU-based (resp.\ PPG-based) HR estimation task.
 Last, we conduct additional experiments to show that the performance gains achieved by our method are, in part, due to the strategy used to initialize the hidden vectors.
-Specifically, using the outputs of the PCE network applied to the data from the previous 12 time snippets of the subject's time series is helpful and works better than using the LSTM itself to output hidden vectors from the same data, specially when using physical conditioning embedding discriminator during training.
-As future work, we leave the investigation of other architectures to learn a physical conditioning embedding, and other architectures to be used as a complete pipeline, including more Attention Transformer models (increasingly regarded as the best architecture for sequential data).
+Specifically, using the outputs of the PCE network applied to the data from the previous 12 time snippets of the subject's time series is helpful and works better than using the LSTM itself to output hidden vectors from the same data, especially when using the PCE discriminator during training.

+We have highlighted the potential of neural network approaches to tackle this problem.
+Some questions are left open for future work, such as whether these results are accurate enough to be successfully used in real-world applications or whether the metrics used best represent the suitability of a model.
+We hope that this work can foster the development of new methods and metrics for this task, bringing about a practical use for the method in medical or fitness applications.